johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 listed: false
 ---

 If you follow programming languages or web technologies closely it's likely that you've heard of [Rust](http://www.rust-lang.org).
-Rust is one part of a larger effort by [Mozilla Research](http://www.mozilla.org/en-US/research/) to build a new browser engine in [Servo](http://www.mozilla.org/en-US/research/projects/#servo), but its value as a development tool certainly extends well beyond that initial goal.
+Rust is one part of a larger effort by [Mozilla Research](http://www.mozilla.org/en-US/research/) to build a new browser engine in [Servo](http://www.mozilla.org/en-US/research/projects/#servo), but its value as a development tool certainly extends beyond that initial goal.
 In particular it has received attention for its memory model which, "encourages efficient data structures and safe concurrency patterns, forbidding invalid memory accesses that would otherwise cause segmentation faults" [!!].

-In this post we'll take a look at the basics of Hoare logic and an extension Separation logic which aid in reasoning about imperative program behavior and heap state.
-Then, we'll apply those tools to formalize the semantics of [Rust's memory ownership system](http://static.rust-lang.org/doc/0.6/tutorial.html#ownership).
+In this post we'll take a look at the basics of Hoare logic and an extension Separation logic which aid in reasoning about imperative program behavior and memory state.
+Then, we'll apply those tools to formalize part of [Rust's memory ownership system](http://static.rust-lang.org/doc/0.6/tutorial.html#ownership).

 ## Hoare logic